geodrns/pokemon-vgc-ai/README.md

 * Readme.md updated, tutorials were fixed to correspond to technical changes of 3.0.

 * Minor bug fixed in tree championship structure (3.0.1)
+* Minor bug fixed in PkmBattleEnv where speed change only affected one of the trainers (3.0.2)
+* Minor bug fixed in stadard moves where one of the names would print wrongly (3.0.2)

 ## Installation (New)